holtskinner/ObjectOriented/README.md

 # CS3330
-Challenges from Object-Oriented Programming at the University of Missouri
+## Challenges from Object-Oriented Programming at the University of Missouri
+#### Professor Dale Musser